zenml-io/zenml/docs/book/component-gallery/orchestrators/airflow.md

 [Airflow](https://airflow.apache.org/) to run your pipelines.

 {% hint style="warning" %}
-If you're going to use a remote deployment of Airflow, you'll also need a[remote ZenML deployment](../../getting-started/deploying-zenml/deploying-zenml.md).
+If you're going to use a remote deployment of Airflow, you'll also need a [remote ZenML deployment](../../getting-started/deploying-zenml/deploying-zenml.md).
 {% endhint %}

 ## When to use it